labex-labs/open-source-labs/css/30-seconds-of-css/lab-clearfix/step1.md

 # Clearfix

-To ensure that an element clears its children, use the following steps:

-- Add the `::after` pseudo-element to the element you want to clear.
+`index.html` and `style.css` have already been provided in the VM.

-- Apply `content: ''` to the `::after` pseudo-element to allow it to affect layout.
-- Use `clear: both` to make the element clear past both left and right floats.
-- To avoid any issues, ensure that there are no non-floating children in the container and that there are no tall floats before the clearfixed container but in the same formatting context (e.g. floated columns).
+To ensure that an element self-clears its children when using `float` to build layouts, you can use the `::after` pseudo-element and apply `content: ''` to allow it to affect layout.
+Additionally, use `clear: both` to make the element clear past both left and right floats.
+However, this technique only works properly if there are no non-floating children in the container and there are no tall floats before the clearfixed container but in the same formatting context (e.g. floated columns).
+For example:
-- Note that this technique is only useful if you are using `float` to build layouts.
-Consider using a more modern approach, such as the flexbox or grid layout.

-Example HTML code:

 ```html
 <div class="clearfix">